CadQuery/CQ-editor/README.md

 1. Highlight the object to be exported in the _Objects_ panel.
 2. Click either `Export as STL` or `Export as STEP` from the `Tools` menu, depending on which file format you want to export.
 Both of these options will be disabled if an object is not selected in the _Objects_ panel.

-Clicking either _Export_ item will present a file dialog that allows the file name ad location of the export file to be set.
+Clicking either _Export_ item will present a file dialog that allows the file name and location of the export file to be set.

 ### Displaying All Wires for Debugging